-The first step to maintaining a well-kept home when you share it with a pet is to keep that pet clean, according to the experts we spoke with.
+The first step to maintaining a well-kept home when you share it with a pet is to keep your actual pet clean, according to the experts we spoke with.
 Regular brushing reduces shedding, and wiping down dogs as soon as they return from a walk prevents them from dragging dirt inside.
 The second step is choosing vacuums, tools, and cleaning products specifically designed to tackle pet messes.
-Below, we’ve listed the best equipment and cleaners for dog- and cat-owners, according to our experts — all of whom also stress that proper training will go a long way toward preventing any pets’ destructive behaviors.
+You may also want to cover certain upholstery with machine-washable blankets.
+Below, we’ve listed the best equipment and cleaners for dog and cat owners, according to our experts — all of whom also stress that proper training will go a long way toward preventing pets’ destructive behaviors.

 Best products for cleaning dogs post-walk

-All dogs need their walks, and whether it’s raining or shining outside, they’ll often return dragging dirt, mud, or other outdoor grime.
-That filth can quickly soil your carpet or furniture, which is why Schwab advises putting a mat outside your door, where you can clean your pooch off before it sets foot in the house.
-For even less mess, she recommends an “ultra-absorbent, shammy dog mat.”
-This one doubles as a towel you can use to wipe down your dog’s coat and is machine-washable.
+All dogs need exercise, and whether it’s raining or sunny outside, they can return dragging dirt, mud, or other outdoor grime indoors.
+That filth can quickly soil your carpet, furniture, or car, which is why Samantha Schwab, a pet expert with Chewy, advises putting a mat outside your door, where you can clean your pooch off before it sets foot in the house.
+For even less mess, she recommends a machine-washable and “ultra-absorbent, shammy dog mat.”
+This one comes in six sizes and doubles as a towel so you can wipe down your pet no matter how big it is.

 Schwab also likes using disposable wipes to clean dogs after an outdoor adventure.
 “Cleaning your pet’s paws with wipes allows you to get into the nooks and crannies,” she says.
 These have vitamin E and aloe vera, which will help condition skin.

-This dishwasher-safe tool is another easy way to clean dirty paws, according to Schwab.
-“It’s basically like a washing machine for paws,” she says.
-Simply fill the BPA-free container with water, slip each of your pet’s paws inside it, and gently use the thing’s interior silicone bristles to scrub each one clean.
+This dishwasher-safe tool is another easy way to clean dirty paws, according to both Schwab and Ashley Renne, host of her own show on Smart Healthy Green Living, a new streaming service, and owner of a 65-pound husky.
+“It’s basically like a washing machine for paws,” says Schwab.
+Simply fill the BPA-free container with water, slip each of your pet’s paws inside it, and gently use the thing’s interior silicone bristles to scrub each paw clean.

 Ellis “loves Funky Pet Zones’ all-natural sprays on everything from dogs’ paws to their body” after they’ve been outdoors.
 The products are made from food-grade, non-toxic ingredients, and leave animals smelling fresh.
 This particular spray uses a blend of shea butter and coconut oil to neutralize any unwanted odors.